-Fig 14 below illustrates access (20, 40 & 60 minute travel isochrones) to pharmaceutical care services during a Sunday.
-There is very limited service provision on a Sunday with both pharmacies being based in Galashiels.
-Sunday services are available in Lothian and Berwick Upon-Tweed (Northumberland).
-Additional service provision will be available in Hawick in late spring when the new Borders Pharmacy opens.
+Figure 12 below illustrates access (20, 40 & 60 minute travel isochrones) to pharmaceutical care services during a Sunday.
+There is service provision on a Sunday from Boots and Tesco in Galashiels and Borders Pharmacy in Hawick.
+Outwith the Borders, Sunday services are available in Lothian and Berwick Upon-Tweed (Northumberland).

-Fig 14 - Community Pharmacy Sunday Service Provision.
+Figure 12: Community Pharmacy Sunday Service Provision.